 - Shoring – a structure that supports the sides of an excavation and protects against cave-ins

 - Sloping – a technique that employs a specific angle of incline on the sides of the excavation.
-The angle varies based on assessment of impacting site factors.
+The angle varies based on an assessment of impacting site factors.

 The discussion of this topic covers four main points.
 At the conclusion of this article, you should be able to: